PogChonk/Cross-Application-Communication/README.md

 This will specify which file to install `requirements.txt`, and which file to execute when restarting `????.py`

-Alright, now the rest aren't really important.
+Alright, now the rest isn't really important.
 After all this, your **glitch.json** should look something like this.
 (Don't worry, there's extra stuff added here too)

 ```json
 {